 Canadian Broadcasting Corporation v.
-Her Majesty the Queen, et al.
+His Majesty the King, et al.

 (Manitoba) (Civil) (By Leave)